 You can usually rebuild your credit.
 The people who call us are scared and don’t want to hurt their credit, but they have to remember the path that they’re on.
 They might have to take one step back to take five steps forward.
 Ultimately, there’s light at the end of the tunnel, and we’re here to help them with their debt and so they can move on with their lives.

-How do you make sure your clients have a full understanding of the debt settlement program during enrollment?
+How do you make sure your clients have a full understanding of the debt resolution program during enrollment?

 We review things several times, that’s for sure!
 Whenever we’re reviewing something, we’ll finish by saying, “Do you have any questions?
 Does that make sense?”
 There are also several things that we do need to review, like fees, program expectations and creditor collection efforts.
 We’ll review all of that in our initial conversation, and then we review it again during the enrollment agreement.